zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec01.md

-The list of allowed Digest Algorithms in a DS record published by the parent is specified by [RFC 8624][RFC 8624#3.3], section 3.3, and is published in the [IANA registry][IANA registry on DS Digest Algorithm] of *DS RR Type Digest Algoritms*.
+The list of allowed Digest Algorithms in a DS record published by the parent is specified by [RFC 8624][RFC 8624#3.3], section 3.3, and is published in the [IANA registry][IANA registry on DS Digest Algorithm] of *DS RR Type Digest Algorithms*.
 No DS Digest Algorithm values, other than those specified in the RFC and allocated by IANA, should be used in public DNS.

 If [RFC 8624][RFC 8624#3.3] and the